 He had a dream, but not just any dream.
 It had been a vision, he knew that for sure.
 The whole thing was so real and it was almost as if Sam had been there himself.
 But unlike most of his visions, this one had involved someone he knew, someone he was close to.

 Sam wiped a shaking hand across his forehead and it came back with sweat, another sign of a vision.
 Sam turned onto his side and was welcomed with the sight of his older brother drooling next to him.
 He looked over to the other bed and saw that his dad was asleep as well.
 He hated to wake them but he had to let them know about this.
 This was serious.
 Bobby was in trouble.

 "Dean!"
 Sam called out to his brother and shook him not so gently as he did so.
 Dean moaned and his arm came around limply to smack Sam right in the face.

-"Shuddup, 'm sleepin'..."
-Came Dean's tired reply but Sam wouldn't have any of it.
+"Shuddup, 'm sleepin'..." came Dean's tired reply but Sam wouldn't have any of it.
 He got right next to Dean's ear and screamed.
+"DEAN!"

 Dean shot out of bed so fast that Sam almost didn't catch it.
-His legs got twisted in the sheets and the next thing Sam knew he was in a pile of blankets on the ground.
+His legs got twisted in the sheets and the next thing Sam knew Dean was in a pile of blankets on the ground.
 It would have been hilarious other than the situation.
-John shot up out of bed as well but didn't fall out of bed like Dean.
+John shot up out of bed as well, fully awake and alert.

 "What?!
 Somethin' wrong?
-You okay??"
-Dean asked wildly, now wide awake.
-When Sam looked perfectly fine Dean growled.
+You okay?"
+Dean asked wildly, now also wide awake.
+When Sam looked perfectly fine he growled.

-"What the hell are you wakin' me up for Sammy??"
-Dean hissed but then he must have seen Sam's frightened expression because then he said.
+"What the hell are you wakin' me up for Sammy?"
+Dean hissed but his anger faded when he saw Sam's frightened expression.
 "What's wrong?
 Sammy, you have a vision?"

 The light was flicked on and in a second John was sitting on the bed next to Sam.
 "What was it Sammy?"